pbies/eml-parser/README.md

 ### Prerequisites

-Thunderbird and Linux, Cygwin or Linux on Windows.
-Perl is needed.
+Thunderbird and Linux/Cygwin/WSL.
+Perl is needed for .pl script.
 Perl DateTime package is needed.

 ### Installing